demensdeum/webrtc-video-conference-ssl/README.md

 * install mkcert root CA on all related devices
 * trust mkcert root CA on all related devices
 * change "options" var in server.js code for certs files
-* change "port"in server.js
+* change "port" in server.js
 * npm install
 * npm start

-Check mkcert installation guides in its repository + you can find releated videos on YouTube.
+Check mkcert installation guides in its repository + you can find related videos on YouTube.

 # Original README